zannloo/tp/docs/DeveloperGuide.md

 2. Suppose the user is still in the root directory and wants to add a new student to group 1, the user would execute the following
    command: `touch ~/grp-001/2000Y --name Bob --email bobby@example.com --phone 92929292 --address blk 258 Toa Payoh`.
-   Do note that the only required fields are `--name`
+   Do note that the only required fields are `--name`.
-3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateStudentCommand`
+3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateStudentCommand`.
 4. This command would first do these checks:
     * checks if the specified path is a valid student path.
 This is done via the `Path::isStudentDirectory` method
     * checks if adding the student would result in a duplicate within whole of ProfBook, ie if the student id is